ttb3ar/p-chu/README.md

 This is my attempt at making a vpn from scratch
 It will definetly not be perfect but basic functionality should include:

--Secure Tunneling
+-Secure Tunneling:
 Creates encrypted tunnel between client and server using SSL/TLS Uses TUN interface to capture and route network traffic Supports multiple simultaneous client connections

--Network Configuration
+-Network Configuration:
 Automatically sets up IP addressing (10.0.0.0/24 network) Configures routing tables on both client and server Implements NAT for internet access through the VPN

--Production Features
+-Production Features:
 Proper cleanup of network configurations on shutdown Error handling and graceful connection termination Command-line interface for easy deployment